Portman Group

 The Portman Group is a trade group composed of alcoholic beverage producers and brewers in the UK.

 History

 It was set up in 1989 as part of a campaign to raise awareness on alcohol-related issues, and its members account for the majority of alcohol products sold in the UK.
 It takes its name from the Portman Square, London, head office of Guinness, one of its co-founders.

 Drinkaware Trust

 The Portman Group established the Drinkaware website in 2004 and went on to establish the Drinkaware Trust in 2006.
-The Drinkaware Trust is now an independent trust which runs all alcohol education campaigns, that had been previously the responsibility of the Portman Group.
+The Drinkaware Trust is now an independent trust which runs all alcohol education campaigns, that had previously been the responsibility of the Portman Group.

 Aims

-There are four stated main aims of group:
+There are four stated main aims of the group: